Skip to main content

 Which company has more employees?

-Both Lemonade and Pagaya report similar employee counts of approximately 500-1000.
-Team size is often a proxy for operational scale, though lean AI companies can punch well above their headcount.
+Both Lemonade and Pagaya report about 500-1000 employees.
+Team size is a rough proxy for scale, but lean AI companies routinely punch above their headcount.

 Are Lemonade and Pagaya competitors?